augustolimonti/helpDeskFrontend/README.md

 # Dependencies
   - Axios: Used for making HTTP requests to the backend API.
   - react-router-dom: Enables routing capabilities within the React application, allowing for seamless navigation between pages.
+  - Tailwind CSS - The front end was styled using Tailwind CSS, a utility-first CSS framework for rapidly building custom designs.

 # Future Add-ons